 Flexible furloughing

+From 1 July employers will have the flexibility to bring previously furloughed employees back to work part time.
 Employers can decide the hours employees will work when they come back.
 Employers must pay the wages in full for all hours an employee works, the Government will still pay 80% of wages for the days an employee does not work.

 Employees will be able to work as much or as little work as the business needs, with the minimum time employers can furlough someone being removed.
 So for example, an employee could work two days a week at (100%) and be furloughed (80%) for the other three.
+The working hours arrangement employers agree with each employee must cover at least one week and be confirmed to the employee in writing, as a temporary amendment to their contract.

 When claiming the CJRS grant for furloughed hours, employers will need to report and claim for a minimum period of a week and will be required to submit data on the usual hours an employee works in a claim period, as well as the actual hours worked.
+If employees are unable to return to work, or employers do not have work for them to do, they can remain on furlough and employers can continue to claim the grant for their full hours under the existing rules.

 Employer contributions